Creatiwity/witycms-doc/users.md

 * **Team**: Admin
 * **User**: Admin / Add / Edit / Delete / Group_manager / Config

-## Group of users
+## Groups

-User membership in groups: Allows you to assign users to groups.
+User application allows you to create groups to define specific permission to assign user right.
-You can see the number of users assign to the groups.

 ![](user-03.png)

-### Add a new group

 Allows you to add new groups of users to attach it to switch to the rights management.
 By default, there are two right groups: Administrator and non-Administrator.

 ![](user-04.png)

 ## Configuration